- 14 Hands releases ultrapremium red blendPosted 15 hours ago

 CANYONVILLE, Ore. — The Umpqua Valley Winegrowers Association presents the 46th Annual Greatest of the Grape — Oregon’s oldest wine gala — on March 5 in the Grand Ballroom of Seven Feathers Hotel and Casino Resort in Canyonville.

 Each award-winning wine will be paired with regional cuisine, and the event includes music, dancing, art and public vote of various categories.
 This year, the purchase of a VIP ticket gains patrons exclusive access an hour before the doors officially open.
-Nearly half of the allotted 100 V.I.P tickets have been sold as the Greatest of the Grape looks for its fourth consecutive sellout.

 Proceeds benefit the Umpqua Valley Winegrowers Association and provide scholarships for students in the viticulture and enology program at Umpqua Community College in Roseburg.